 and now the sum of all the values that the function $i$ accepts on the grid $\left[a,b\right]\times\left[c,d\right],$ where $m_{1}\leq a,b\leq M_{1}$ and $m_{2}\leq c,d\leq M_{2}$, equals:

-The integral image formula, being simple, elegant, efficient, and mathematically interesting (since it forms a natural extension of Newton-Leibniz's axiom to the plane) has become a very important tool in the past few decades.
-Many algorithms were driven from the idea of the integral image formula, such as the integral video algorithm (see \cite{integral_video}), and a rotated version of the integral image (see \cite{rotated_integral_image}).
-Popular applications of the integral image formula are efficient face detection (as performed in \cite{viola_jones}) and pedestrians detection (see \cite{pedestrians}).
-Another application that relies on a similar idea to that of the integral image (but applied to a different domain) is Integral Histogram (see \cite{integral-histogram}).
-Previously known algorithms were also enhanced via the integral image algorithm, such as the SIFT algorithm (see \cite{integral_image_SIFT}).
-Finally, there are works that suggest enhancements to the integral image algorithm itself, such as Hensley et al.'s, see \cite{fast_summed_area}.
+This formula proved useful in the past few years, driving algorithms such as Integral Video (see \cite{integral_video}), and a rotated version of the Integral Image (see \cite{rotated_integral_image}).
+Popular applications of the Integral Image formula, to name a few, are efficient face detection (as performed in \cite{viola_jones}), pedestrian detection (see \cite{pedestrians}), and Integral Histogram (see \cite{integral-histogram}).
+Previously known algorithms had also been enhanced via the Integral Image formula, such as the SIFT algorithm (see \cite{integral_image_SIFT}).
+There have also been works that suggest enhancements to the Integral Image formula itself, such as Hensley et al.'s, see \cite{fast_summed_area}.